ejduwell/revCorrStim/README.md

 </p>
 <p align="center">

+# Overview:
 <p align="center">
   <div style="text-align: center;">

+  RevCorrStim is a repository of Matlab code for optimizing and running reverse correlation experiments aimed specifically at examining various object grouping principles.

-  RevCorrStim uses a combination of Psychtoolbox functions and independently developed code to address the four most basic aspects of the psychophysical reverse correlation method:
+  This repositiory uses a combination of Psychtoolbox functions and independently developed code to address the four most basic aspects of the psychophysical reverse correlation method:

   1) Generating base images
   2) Generating noise images